geographika/getting-started-with-mapserver/workshop/exercises/README.md

 ## Docker compose environment

 ### Start
-To start Docker Compose, from `workshop/exercises`, run the following command:
+First ensure the Docker service is running, then to start Docker Compose, navigate to the `workshop/exercises` folder and run the following command:

 ```bash
 docker compose up -d